Every rugby coach must plan their season campaign.

 - Phase 4: Main competition phase (August to October)

 - The objective of training throughout this phase is to produce optimum performance.
 Ensure to include some variety to practice and training.

 - Phase 5: Transition phase (October to December)

 - Finally, this period is for rest and recovery, both physically and psychologically.
 Evaluate the season result, how processes can be improved for next season.
 Consider making a start on planning for next season.

 With consideration made to the objectives of each phase – coaches must understand how the programme needs to adapt across the different phases.

-Enjoy reading news from IRANZ?
+Enjoy reading news, tips and tricks from IRANZ?